soilwise-he/SoilWise-documentation/tech/docs/technical_components/dashboard.md

 - as a frontend of [Map Server](mapserver.md) component to visualize provided WMS, WFS, WCS layers
 - as an integrated part of the Catalogue to visualize primarily the geographical extent of data described in the metadata record and a snapshot visualization of the data
-- a full preview of data, when a link to web service or data browse graphics (preview image) is available
+- to provide the full preview of data, when a link to web service or data browse graphics (preview image) is available

 A dedicated mapviewer, such as [TerriaJS](https://terria.io){target=_blank}, can support users in accessing relevant data which has been prepared for optimal consumption in a typical GIS Desktop environment.
 For example maps of spatial distribution of soil properties or health indicators over Europe.
 A typical example is [Soilgrids](https://soilgrids.org){target=_blank}.